ceumicrodata/onboarding/_episodes/05-BEAD.md

 Add data from an existing bead at `input/<input-name>/`:

 ```
-/somepath/hello$ bead input add name who-do-i-greet
+/somepath/hello$ bead input add name
-name loaded on who-do-i-greet.
+Loading new data to name ...
+Done
 ```
 {: .bash}

-Create a program `greet` that produces a greeting, using `input/who-do-i-greet` as an input:
+Create a program `greet` that produces a greeting, using `input/name` as an input:

 ```
-read name < input/who-do-i-greet/name
+read name < input/name/who-do-i-greet
 echo "Hello $name!" > output/greeting
 ```
 {: .bash}